lvgl/lv_port_stm32f746_disco/README.md

 This is LVGL ported to [STM32F746G-DISCO](https://www.st.com/en/evaluation-tools/32f746gdiscovery.html) using [CubeIDE](https://www.st.com/en/development-tools/stm32cubeide.html) or IAR Embedded Workbench.

-**The IAR project is outdated.
-Contribution is welcome to update it to the latest lvgl version.**

 ## Try it with just a few clicks!

 1. Download [lv_stm32f746.bin.zip](https://nightly.link/lvgl/lv_port_stm32f746_disco/workflows/stm32_port/master/lv_stm32f746.bin.zip) and extract the binary inside.